Genereux-akotenou/Genereux-akotenou.github.io/src/content/blog/Generative-Adversarial-Network.md

 ## Conclusion

 Generative Adversarial Networks represent a breakthrough in machine learning, pushing the boundaries of what AI can achieve in creating realistic data.
 Their applications, from synthetic image generation to text-based image creation and beyond, show how GANs are transforming industries and opening up new possibilities.
 However, as with any powerful technology, GANs also raise ethical concerns, especially in cases like deepfake generation.
-As GAN technology evolves, it will be critical to balance innovation with responsible use to maximize the benefits of this powerful tool.
+As GAN technology evolves, it will be critical to balance innovation with responsible use to maximize the benefits of this powerful tool. -->

 ## References

-- Bastien L., "GAN ou réseau antagoniste génératif : qu’est-ce que c’est ?", 25 novembre 2020.
+[^1]: Goodfellow, Ian, Pouget-Abadie, Jean, Mirza, Mehdi, Xu, Bing, Warde-Farley, David, Ozair, Sherjil, Courville, Aaron, & Bengio, Y. (2014).
+Generative Adversarial Networks. *Advances in Neural Information Processing Systems*, 3. https://doi.org/10.1145/3422622.